Premature greying of hair

-Premature greying of hair (PGH), also known as canities, can have negative effects on appearance, self-confidence, self-esteem, and social acceptance of the affected individual.
+Premature greying of hair is the process of greying of hair occurring at an unusually early age.
+It can have negative effects on self-confidence, self-esteem, and social acceptance of the affected individual.
 Hair is said to have greyed prematurely if it occurs before the age of 20 years in Europeans, before 25 years in Asians, and before 30 years in Africans.

 Cause

-Cause of greying is incompletely understood.
+The cause of greying is not fully understood.
 It is a complex multi-factorial process mainly considered to be an interplay of nutritional, genetic and environmental factors.

 Stress causing over-activation of the sympathetic nervous system increases noradrenaline release in hair follicles.
 This overproduction causes depletion of the melanocyte stem cells which are required to produce melanin, the pigment responsible for hair color.

 Premature greying of hair has been observed with greater frequency among certain families, suggesting a familial predisposition for the condition.
 As hair pigmentation is a result of complex interaction between various genetic factors, it is thought that premature greying could be due to exhaustion of melanocyte's capability to produce hair pigmentation.
 Premature canities may occur alone as an autosomal dominant condition or in association with various autoimmune or premature aging syndromes.
 Down syndrome (trisomy 21) is characterized by features of accelerated aging including premature greying of hair and deficient DNA repair.
 Premature greying needs to be differentiated from various genetic hypomelanotic hair disorders.

 Smoking is another factor that is considered to be related to premature greying of hair.
 Smoking results in generation of huge amount of reactive oxygen species leading to increased oxidative stress culminating into damage to melanin producing cells, melanocytes.
 Prolonged exposure to ultraviolet rays is considered to initiate similar processes in hair follicles resulting in premature greying of hair.